slicke/credis/README.markdown

 `tls://host[:port][/persistence_identifier]`

+Recent versions of redis do not support the protocols/cyphers that older versions of php default to, which may result in cryptic connection failures.

 #### Enable transport level security (TLS)

 Use TLS connection string `tls://127.0.0.1:6379` instead of TCP connection `tcp://127.0.0.1:6379` string in order to enable transport level security.